SumoLogic/sumologic-documentation/docs/integrations/google/cloud-firestore.md

 ### Configure logs collection

-* Collect **Audit Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
-Refer to the [permissions and roles](https://cloud.google.com/firestore/docs/audit-logging#audit_log_permissions) required for accessing audit logs.
-To enable logging for Google Firestore refer to [Google documentation](https://cloud.google.com/firestore/docs/audit-logging#enabling_audit_logging).
-For more detail, on Firestore operations being audited refer to [audited operations](https://cloud.google.com/firestore/docs/audit-logging#audited_operations).
+* Collect **Audit Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+These Audit Logs can be accessed based on the [permissions and roles](https://cloud.google.com/firestore/docs/audit-logging#audit_log_permissions).
+To enable logging for Google Firestore, refer to [Google documentation](https://cloud.google.com/firestore/docs/audit-logging#enabling_audit_logging).
+For more detail on Firestore operations being audited, refer to [audited operations](https://cloud.google.com/firestore/docs/audit-logging#audited_operations).
 While creating the sync in GCP, as part of the **Choose logs to include in sink** section you can use the following query:
    ```sql
    (resource.type=(datastore_database or datastore_index))
    ```

-* Collect **Platform Logs** using [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
-Firestore platform logs include logs related to firestore database and firestore index.
+* Collect **Platform Logs** using the [Google Cloud Platform source](/docs/send-data/hosted-collectors/google-source/google-cloud-platform-source).
+Firestore platform logs include logs related to Firestore database and Firestore index.
 Query to get these logs is same to that of Audit logs for Firestore.

 ### Configure metrics collection

 * Collect **GCP Metrics** using the [GCP Metric](/docs/send-data/hosted-collectors/google-source/gcp-metrics-source/) source.
-Note that in the Services dropdown, you'll need to select **Cloud Firestore**.
+Make sure that you select **Cloud Firestore** from the **Services** dropdown.
 For Google Firestore metrics and dimensions, refer to [Google Firestore metrics](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-firestore).